SBC-Utrecht/pytom-match-pick/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10728422.svg)](https://doi.org/10.5281/zenodo.10728422)

-# pytom-match-pick: GPU template matching for cryo-ET
+# pytom-match-pick

-GPU template matching, originally developed in [PyTom](https://github.com/SBC-Utrecht/PyTom), as a standalone python package that is run from the command line.
+GPU-accelerated template matching for cryo-electron tomography, originally developed in [PyTom](https://github.com/SBC-Utrecht/PyTom), as a standalone Python package that is run from the command line.

+This software is developed by Marten L. Chaillet ([@McHaillet](https://github.com/McHaillet)) and Sander Roet ([@sroet](https://github.com/sroet)) in the group of Friedrich Förster at Utrecht University.

 ![cover_image](docs/images/tomo200528_100_illustration.png)